 Stop taking ziprasidone and call your doctor at once if you have a serious side effect such as:

 - dizziness, feeling light-headed, fainting, fast or pounding heartbeat;

 - fever, stiff muscles, confusion, sweating, fast or uneven heartbeats;

 - fever, chills, body aches, flu symptoms;

 - white patches or sores inside your mouth or on your lips;

 What are the precautions when taking ziprasidone (Geodon)?

 Before taking ziprasidone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: Alzheimer's disease, heart problems (e.g., coronary artery disease, irregular heartbeat, low blood pressure), severe dizziness/fainting, diabetes (including family history), liver disease,...
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: dementia, seizures, low white blood cell count, difficulty swallowing, heart disease (such as coronary artery disease, irregular heartbeat), diabetes (including family history), obesity.

 This monograph has been modified to include the generic and brand name in many instances.